theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-extraction.md

   It is not possible to extract data from tables that contain one or more columns of the data type f (FLTP, floating point), DEC (decimal, e.g. for percentage) or x (RAW, LRAW).
 - Poor extraction performance with larger tables.

-If the above-mentioned restrictions hinder your work, install the Theobald Software custom function module *Z_THEO_READ_TABLE* on your SAP system.
+When facing restrictions, install the Theobald Software custom function module *Z_THEO_READ_TABLE* on your SAP system.

 {: .box-warning }
 **Warning!
 Error while converting value '\*.0' of row 1530, column 3** <br>